blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 ## Conclusions
-Bottomline: OSG provides lots of computers needed for the high througput computations.
+Bottom line: OSG provides lots of computers needed for the high throughput computations.
 That is why we need the OSG to compute HRRR statistics.

-Where comercial cloud solutions may be expensive for some science applications, resources like the OSG was a better fit for our compute needs.
+Where commercial cloud solutions may be expensive for some science applications, resources like the OSG was a better fit for our compute needs.
 The Open Science Grid is a computing resource that should not be overlooked by the atmospheric science community.
-With its parallel processing ability meaningful new knowledge will likely be achived from existing and future "Big Weather Data."
+With its parallel processing ability meaningful new knowledge will likely be achieved from existing and future "Big Weather Data."

-## Acknowlegments
+## Acknowledgments
 This research was done using resources provided by the Open Science Grid<sup>5,6</sup>, which is supported by the National Science Foundation award 1148698, and the U.S. Department of Energy's Office of Science.

-## Referencs
+## References
 1. [Juve G., M. Rynge, E. Deelman, J-S. Vockler, and G. Berriman, 2013: Comparing FutureGrid, Amazon EC2, and Open Science Grid for Scientific Workflows. *Computing in Science & Engineering*  **15** 20-29. doi: 10.1109/MCSE.2013.44.](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6497031)

 2. [Blaylock, B. K., J. D. Horel, S. T. Liston, 2017: Cloud archiving and data mining of High-Resolution Rapid Refresh forecast model output. *Computers and Geosciences*. **109**, 43-50. doi: 10.1016/j.cageo.2017.08.005.](https://doi.org/10.1016/j.cageo.2017.08.005)